Bekalah/CIRCUITUM99/Stone-Grimoire/codex_abyssiae_master.md

 2. **Monad Spread (5)**
    - Sun, Moon, Cross, Fire/Spirit, Self (center).
-   - Direct invocation of John Dee’s Monad Hieroglyphica.
+   - Direct invocation of John Dee's Monad Hieroglyphica.

 3. **Double Tree Spread (10 + 22)**
    - Ten Sephiroth + 22 paths of the Double Tree of Life.
-   - A spiral map for ascent or descent through Jacob’s Ladder.
+   - A spiral map for ascent or descent through Jacob's Ladder.

 4. **Spine Spread (33)**
    - One card per vertebra in the Codex spine.